evonove/evonove.it/README.md

     $ uv run python django-website/manage.py create_pages
     $ uv run python django-website/manage.py load_test_data

+Before running the application inspect and change if needed the `.env.local` file, containing the app configuration.
+Then apply the configuration:

+    $ source .env.local

+Or set the `UV_ENV_FILE=.env` variable in `.profile` to make uv apply the configuration for you before running every command.

 Run the local web server:

     $ uv run python django-website/manage.py runserver